Boat capsizes on southwest China river, 10 dead, 8 missing

-BEIJING (AP) — A boat carrying passengers across a river has capsized in southwestern China, killing at least 10 people.
+BEIJING (AP) — A boat carrying passengers across a river capsized in southwestern China, killing at least 10 people.

+Twelve divers were among personnel working at the scene Friday.
+Eight people were still missing, state broadcaster CCTV reported.

 The captain was among 11 people rescued after the capsizing in remote Banrao village of Guizhou province.